Board of Trustees Approved

 Accordingly, the University prohibits all faculty and staff from pursuing or engaging in amorous relationships with employees whom they supervise.
 No supervisor shall initiate or participate in institutional decisions involving a direct benefit or penalty (employment, retention, promotion, tenure, salary, leave of absence, etc.) to a person with whom that individual has or has had an amorous relationship.
 The individual in a position of authority can be held accountable for creating a sexually hostile environment or failing to address a sexually hostile environment and thus should avoid creating or failing to address a situation that adversely impacts the working environment of others.

-1. Pre-existing Amorous Relationships Between Supervisors and Subordinate EmployeesThe University recognizes that an amorous relationship may exist prior to the time an individual is assigned to a supervisor.
+The University recognizes that an amorous relationship may exist prior to the time an individual is assigned to a supervisor.
 Supervisory, decision-making, oversight, evaluative or advisory relationships for someone with whom there exists or previously has existed an amorous relationship is unacceptable unless effective steps have been taken to eliminate any potential conflict of interest in accordance with this Policy.
-The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate employee to the Office of Institutional Equity.
+The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate Employee to the Office of Institutional Equity.
 Labor Relations and the applicable dean or vice president will determine whether the conflict of interest can be eliminated through termination of the situation of authority.
 The final determination will be at the sole discretion of the relevant dean or vice president.

-2. If an Amorous Relationship Occurs or has Occurred between a Supervisor and their Subordinate EmployeeIf, despite these warnings, a University employee enters into an amorous relationship with someone over whom they have supervisory, decision-making, oversight, evaluative, or advisory responsibilities, that employee must disclose the existence of the relationship immediately to the Office of Institutional Equity.
+If, despite these warnings, a University Employee enters into an amorous relationship with someone over whom they have supervisory, decision-making, oversight, evaluative, or advisory responsibilities, that Employee must disclose the existence of the relationship immediately to the Office of Institutional Equity.
 Labor Relations and the applicable dean or vice president will determine whether the conflict of interest can be eliminated through termination of the situation of authority.
 The final determination will be at the sole discretion of the relevant dean or vice president.
 In most cases, it will be likely that an acceptable resolution to the conflict of interest will be possible.
 If the conflict of interest cannot be eliminated, the supervisor’s employment standing may need to be adjusted.
-In addition to the amorous relationship itself, a supervisor’s failure to report the existence of the relationship with a subordinate employee is also a violation of this Policy.
+In addition to the amorous relationship itself, a supervisor’s failure to report the existence of the relationship with a subordinate Employee is also a violation of this Policy.
 The University encourages immediate self-reporting, and will consider this factor in the context of any resolution that may be able to be reached.

-XII.
+XI.
 PREVENTION, AWARENESS AND TRAINING PROGRAMS

 The University is committed to the prevention of Prohibited Conduct through regular and ongoing education and awareness programs.
-Incoming Students and new Employees receive primary prevention and awareness programming as part of their orientation, and returning Students and current Employees receive ongoing training and related education and awareness programs.
-The University provides training, education and awareness programs to Students and Employees to ensure broad understanding of this Policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.
+Incoming students and new employees receive primary prevention and awareness programming as part of their orientation, and returning students and current employees receive ongoing training and related education and awareness programs.
+The University provides training, education and awareness programs to students and employees to ensure broad understanding of this Policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.
+The University provides further training to employees annually, and when an employee’s change of position alters their duties under Title IX, that explains how the University addresses and defines sex-based discrimination, and associated reporting responsibilities.

-For a description of the University’s Prohibited Conduct prevention and awareness programs, including programs on minimizing the risk of incidents of Prohibited Conduct and bystander intervention, see the University’s annual Clery reports (found online at: http://publicsafety.uconn.edu/police/clery/about-clery/uconn-and-the-clery-act/).
+For a description of the University’s Prohibited Conduct prevention and awareness programs, including programs on minimizing the risk of incidents of Prohibited Conduct and bystander intervention, see the University’s annual Clery reports (found online at: http://publicsafety.uconn.edu/police/clery/about-clery/uconn-and-the-clery-act/ ).

-XIII.
-OBLIGATION TO PROVIDE TRUTHFUL INFORMATION
+XII.
+OBLIGATION TO COOPERATE AND PROVIDE TRUTHFUL INFORMATION

-All University community members are expected to provide truthful information in any report, investigation, or proceeding under this Policy.
-Submitting or providing false or misleading information in bad faith or in an effort to achieve personal gain or cause intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under The Student Code (for Students), The Code of Conduct (for Employees), and any other applicable and appropriate University policy or policies.
+All University employees are expected to cooperate and to provide all relevant information of which they are aware and/or in their possession as deemed necessary in connection with investigating allegations under this policy.
+Further, all University community members are expected to provide truthful information in any report, investigation, or proceeding under this Policy.
+Submitting or providing false or misleading information in bad faith or in an effort to achieve personal gain or cause intentional harm to another in connection with an incident of Prohibited Conduct, or employees failing to cooperate in the investigation process, is prohibited and subject to disciplinary sanctions under The Student Code (for students), The Code of Conduct (for employees), General Rules of Conduct (for employees), and any other applicable and appropriate University policy or policies.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are not later substantiated.

-XIV.
+XIII.
 RELATED POLICIES

 A. STUDENTS